rlberry-py/rlberry/README.md

 ## Getting started

-In our [documentation](https://rlberry.readthedocs.io/en/latest/), you will find a [quick tutorial](https://rlberry.readthedocs.io/en/latest/basics/quick_start.html) to the library.
+In our [documentation](https://rlberry.readthedocs.io/en/latest/), you will find [quick starts](https://rlberry.readthedocs.io/en/latest/user_guide.html#quick-start-setup-an-experiment-and-evaluate-different-agents) to the library and a [user guide](https://rlberry.readthedocs.io/en/latest/user_guide.html) with a few tutorials on using rlberry.

 Also, we provide a handful of notebooks on [Google colab](https://colab.research.google.com/) as examples to show you how to use `rlberry`: